raminmh/Worm-Blogging/README.md

 # Worm-Blogging
-Here, I include my ideas about how does the brain of the worm give rise to remarkable behavioral plasticities
+Here, I include my thoughts on how does the brain of the worm give rise to remarkable behavioral plasticities.